manjeety87/random-quotes-vanilla/README.md

 Screenshots

+Downloaded Quote as Image
 ![Winston Churchill Quote](<Winston Churchill-quote.png>)

+Sharing on twitter -
 ![shareOnTwitter](shareOnTwitter.png)

 Contributing

 Feel free to fork this repository and submit pull requests!

 License

 This project is open-source and available under the MIT License.